 - If you must care for them, wear a face mask and wash your hands before and after.

-After a coronavirus diagnosis, when is it safe for me to go out in public?
+After COVID-19, when is it safe for me to go out in public?

 Talk to your doctor.
 In general, you can resume contact with other people after:

 - You have had one day without fever (without any fever-reducing medications during that time), AND

 - It has been at least 10 days since you first experienced symptoms, AND

 If you have a severe case of COVID-19, a suppressed immune system or other special circumstances, your doctor may recommend a longer period of isolation or further testing.
 If you test negative for the coronavirus twice in a row, with tests at least 24 hours apart, you can resume contact with others.

 Coronavirus (COVID-19) Email AlertsSign up to receive coronavirus (COVID-19) email updates from Johns Hopkins Medicine.